 The Age: 1854-1954.
 For dates after 1954, see the column on the right hand side on this page

 Geelong Advertiser:1859-1926 (see also variant publications of the Geelong Advertiser from 1840- under 'Place> Victoria> G')

 The Ovens and Murray Advertiser: 1855-1918

 As it's common for a newspaper to change its title, we have created family trees, like the one below, for most Victorian titles.
-Once you have found the record of the paper on the catalogue, near the bottom of the page there is 'other links' and under this, 'view family tree for this title'.
+Once you have found the record of the paper on the catalogue, see the Fidning Aid - 'Family tree for this title'.

 1854-1954: online on Trove

-Sep 2, 1996- ProQuest Australia & New Zealand Newsstream: full-text articles from the Age- no images or personal notices
+Sep 2, 1996-- current ProQuest Australia & New Zealand Newsstream: full-text articles from the Age- no images or personal notices

 2006- current 'The Age' Digital Editions